Skip to main content

 How the Library works

 The Library is Octave’s central knowledge graph.
-It stores everything your GTM team knows — your ICP definitions, buyer personas, competitive positioning, messaging, proof points, and reference customers — as structured entities that AI agents and workflows can query at runtime.
+It stores everything your GTM team knows — your ICP definitions, buyer personas, competitive positioning, messaging, proof points, objections, motions, and reference customers — as structured entities that AI agents and workflows can query at runtime.
 Every library entity is workspace-scoped (each customer has their own), searchable via full-text and semantic search, versionable to track changes over time, and interconnected through typed relationships.
 When you run an Octave agent, it pulls context from the Library to generate relevant, accurate output grounded in your actual strategy — not generic templates.
 This is what separates Octave from tools that rely on prompt engineering alone.
 The agent reads your strategy, selects the relevant entities, and generates output that reflects your positioning, your proof points, and your competitive differentiation for each specific prospect.

 Entity types in the Library